JRH89/blackhole/README.md

 # Blackhole Theme Pack

-Blackhole is a cohesive UI theme built around deep charcoal backgrounds and muted pastel highlights.
+Blackhole is an Omarchy theme built around deep charcoal backgrounds and muted pastel highlights.
 The repository bundles ready-to-use configuration snippets for Wayland components, terminals, editors, and companion utilities so you can give your entire desktop a consistent look in minutes.

 ## Installation